JSON: Data types

 Numbers in JSON are agnostic with regard to their representation within programming languages.
 While this allows for numbers of arbitrary precision to be serialized, it may lead to portability issues.
 For example, since no differentiation is made between integer and floating-point values, some implementations may treat 42, 42.0, and 4.2E+1 as the same number, while others may not.
 The JSON standard makes no requirements regarding implementation details such as overflow, underflow, loss of precision, rounding, or signed zeros, but it does recommend expecting no more than IEEE 754 binary64 precision for "good interoperability".
 There is no inherent precision loss in serializing a machine-level binary representation of a floating-point number (like binary64) into a human-readable decimal representation (like numbers in JSON) and back; there exist published algorithms to do this conversion exactly and optimally.

+Comments

+JSON does not provide syntax for comments.
 Comments were intentionally excluded from JSON.
-In 2012, Douglas Crockford described his design decision thus: "I removed comments from JSON because I saw people were using them to hold parsing directives, a practice which would have destroyed interoperability."
+In 2012, Douglas Crockford described their design decision thus: "I removed comments from JSON because I saw people were using them to hold parsing directives, a practice which would have destroyed interoperability."

+Lint

 JSON disallows "trailing commas", a comma after the last value inside a data structure.
 Trailing commas are a common feature of JSON derivatives to improve ease of use.